-Foreign Affairs, is the Chairperson of the Fortieth Session of the World Heritage Committee.
-As the Turkish National Commission for UNESCO, we are pleased to have prepared in 2016 the second version of this English publication.
-We prepared the first version in 2013, which we thought to update as new heritage sites were added to the List.
+As the Turkish National Commission for UNESCO, we are pleased to have prepared the third version of this English publication in 2019, when we celebrated the 70th Founding Anniversary of our National Commission.
+We prepared the first version in 2013 and the second version in 2016 which we thought to update as new heritage sites were added to the List.
 The editorial activities of this book were assumed by Assoc.
-Prof. Dr. Nevra Ertürk, Member of the Board of Directors of the Turkish National Commission for UNESCO and Tangible Cultural Heritage Committee Chair; and Asst.
+Prof. Dr. Nevra Ertürk and Assoc.
 Prof. Dr. Özlem Karakul.
-Prof. Dr. Berrin Alper and Asst.
-Prof. Dr. Zeynep Aktüre from among the members of the Tangible Cultural Heritage Committee carried out the coordination activities for the multi-authored "Diyarbakır Fortress and Hevsel Gardens Cultural Landscape" and "Ephesus" articles.
+Assoc.
+Prof. Dr. Zeynep Aktüre, Deputy Chair of the Tangible Cultural Heritage Committee under the Chairmanship of Dr. Murat Çağlayan, carried out the coordination activities for the multi-authored "Ani Archaeological Site" article.
 The Secretariat of the Turkish National Commission for UNESCO provided coordination of the activities in the preparatory process.
-The secretariat services in the preparatory process of the book were assumed by Şule Ürün, Sector Expert of our National Commission for Tangible Cultural Heritage and Natural Sciences.
-Ellen Yazar and Nova Tercüme Ltd. Şti. translated the Turkish articles to English.
+The secretariat services in the preparatory process of the book were assumed by Şule Ürün and Aslı Hetemoğlu.
 Ellen Yazar undertook the English editing of the translations.
 Grafiker Publishing realized the composition and printing of the book.
 I would like to express my gratitude on behalf of the Turkish National Commission for UNESCO to everyone separately who expended efforts along with those whose names we could not give above.